My Choice: Retirement Savings Plan Member Handbook for State Employees: After Retirement

 Tax forms, withholding and direct deposit elections must be made through MetLife.

 In the event of your death, a surviving family member should contact us.
 This allows us to stop your benefit payments and make payments to the named beneficiaries.
 We need a copy of your death certificate with your name, Social Security number and date of death.
 The family can keep the check received in the month your death, but they must return any later payments.

-Please call and mail or fax a copy of the death certificate should be mailed or faxed to INPRS.
-Beneficiary or survivor should include name, relationship to the deceased and a telephone number, as we may need to contact him or her for further information.
+Please call and mail or fax a copy of the death certificate to INPRS.
+Include your name, relationship to the deceased member and your telephone number, so we can contact you for further information.

-Indiana law allows a beneficiary to decline a bequest if he or she feels it is in his or her best interest to do so.
-The law also determines how the bequest will be handled if the beneficiary declines it.
+Indiana law allows a beneficiary to decline a bequest or personal property.
+The law also decides how the bequest is handled if the beneficiary declines it.
 For more specific information on your situation, please contact INPRS directly.

-After you retire, you are entitled to go back to work and continue receiving ASA Only benefits.
-An ASA Only member’s application for retirement benefits is void if the member has an agreement, formal or informal, prior to his or her retirement, with a covered employer to become re-employed in a covered position.
-Your effective retirement date is the first day of the month for which you were paid retirement benefits.
-There is no earnings limitation for members who choose to return to work in a My Choice-covered position.
+Your application for retirement benefits is void if you have an agreement, formal or informal, prior to your retirement, with a covered employer to return to work in a covered position.
+Your effective retirement date is the first day of the month in which you received retirement benefits.
+There is no limit on earnings for retired members who return to work in a My Choice-covered position.
 Years of participation are no longer earned and no money is put into your account.
 If you retire from a My Choice-covered position and re-employ in a My Choice-covered position after 30 days, you can be re-enrolled in the My Choice: Retirement Savings Plan.

 If you retired from another Indiana public pension fund (such as the 1977 Police Officers’ and Firefighters’ Retirement Fund) you do not have a minimum period of separation before taking a My Choice-covered position with the same employer if you are age 55 or older.
 If you are younger than 55, you must separate from service for 30 days before returning to work.